KaribouWeb/KaribouWeb/README.md

-In the dynamic world of web development, I've spent nearly 15 years coding for a wide array of projects, from ERP handling hundreds of thousand of requests daily to front-end marvels collaborating with true artists.
+In the dynamic world of web development, I've spent nearly 15 years coding for a wide array of projects, from ERPs handling hundreds of thousand of requests daily to front-end marvels collaborating with true artists.

 My main fields of expertise are PHP, MySQL, JS ES6, CSS3/HTML5.